Odair José: Biography

 Odair José was born on 16 August 1948 in Morrinhos, Goiás.
 He is the son of Conceição José de Araújo and Antônia das Dores Rodrigues, and was raised in a rural part of Morrinhos, later moving to the city at 6 years old.
 He began his artistic career in adolescence as a crooner until he was 17 and a half, when he began to compose.

 While still young, he moved to Rio de Janeiro, in search of greater notoriety in the national music scene.
 While in Rio, he met Rossini Pinto, a composer and producer who saw potential in Odair, taking him to the record label CBS.
 His debut work was the song "Minhas Coisas", which was included in the album As 14 Mais, one of the main products of the company in that time period.
 In 1972, Odair recorded the songs "Eu vou tirar você deste lugar", "Esta noite você vai ter que ser minha"; "Pense pelo menos em nossos filhos" and "Cristo quem é você", recorded by Odair José himself, with arrangements by Zé Rodrix, and with the participation of Som Imaginário.
 All of these were included on the album Assim Sou Eu..., released by Polydor.

 The following year, in 1973, his LP, Odair José, was released.
 Songs such as "Uma Vida Só (Pare de Tomar a Pílula)" and "Eu, Você e Praça" were among the most played that year.
-"Uma Vida Só" in particular became popularly known for it's refrain, "stop taking the pill", which was censured by the Brazilian military dictatorship at the time, for the supposed understanding that the song had made "propaganda" against the distribution of such pills for birth control.
+"Uma Vida Só" in particular became popularly known for its refrain, "stop taking the pill", which was censured by the Brazilian military dictatorship at the time, for the supposed understanding that the song had made "propaganda" against the distribution of such pills for birth control.
 A song that had strong public support as well was "Deixa Essa Vergonha De Lado", where Odair José gave his total support to domestic workers, which had not been legalized by the 1970s.
 After releasing various albums, he composed and recorded O Filho de José e Maria in 1977.
 Despite all of the controversy surrounding the project, Odair affirmed that he did not regret having made it and having composed, recorded, and presented to the public his opera.
 He was excommunicated by the Catholic Church in 1978 because of the album.
 The excommunication made him record songs without much a political message for the next 20 years.